Academic Work & Research

 The Center for Political Thought and Leadership supports a number of public outreach programming and civic education initiatives intended to better the local and national community.

-Journals & Articles
+Journals & Resources

 Faculty and students involved in the Center for Political Thought and Leadership regularly contribute to a number of academic and public journals, media outlets and more.

-Arizona Constitution Project
+The Arizona Constitution Project